Because of Scholz rules, many candidates are out of the question

 Christine Lambrecht will no longer be Minister of Defense by next week.
 When looking for a successor, Scholz’ own rules limit the search enormously.

+Update from January 16, 10:40 a.m.: Now it is official!
+Christine Lambrecht asked Olaf Scholz for her release.
+“The months-long media focus” on her person “hardly allows for factual reporting and discussion” on issues of the Bundeswehr and security policy decisions, according to a written statement by Lambrecht on Monday.
+“I have therefore decided to make my office available.”

+So far nothing is known about a successor.
+It is now Chancellor Scholz’s turn and he faces a difficult task.

-Berlin – Christine Lambrecht seems to have no future as Minister of Defense.
+First report: Berlin – Christine Lambrecht seems to have no future as Minister of Defense.
 According to reports, the SPD politician will resign from office in the next few days.
 The search for a successor is proving difficult, primarily because of the proportional representation and parity rules imposed by the federal government itself.
-Qualified candidates are either male or in the wrong party.
+Some qualifying candidates are either male or in the wrong party.

 Klingbeil and Strack-Zimmermann as Lambrecht successors: Scholz rules prevent nomination